aschuhardt/Opal/README.md

 A client library for the Gemini protocol written for .NET 6

 ## Features
-- Synchronous requests (async coming soon)
+- Asynchronous and Synchronous requests
 - Typed Gemtext document handling
 - Event-based user input
 - Configurable redirect behavior